vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 The physicist's version of the periodic table is called the Chart of the Nuclides, and contains a wealth of information.
 The basic layout idea is introduced in Figure 15.2, for the extreme low-mass end of nuclides.

+Definition 15.1.1
-Definition 15.1.1 A nuclide is any unique combination of nucleons, so that every nucleus is one of the possible nuclides.
+A nuclide is any unique combination of nucleons, so that every nucleus is one of the possible nuclides.
 For example, the 12C nucleus is one nuclide, while 13C is a distinct, different nuclide.

 Figure 15.3 provides a full view of the chart layout: neutron number, N, runs horizontally and proton number, Z, runs vertically.
 Stable nuclei are indicated by black boxes at some particular integer value of N and

-2: ... a name describing either protons or neutrons: any nuclear constituent
-3: One might say this is what defines the carbon atom.
-4:...just the sequential number labeling boxes in the periodic table: Fig. B.1 (p.
-375) number of protons
+number of protons
 Li4
 Li5